 On average I spend $100 a day on Facebook ads when I have an active campaign going.

 Let me remind you; I only need 8-12 clients a month.
 I’m not taking on massive amounts of sales at $97.
 My average ticket is $7500.
 Yes, $7500 average, from a shitty, homemade funnel that takes no web skills to make.

 You can use the Power Editor and even YouTube ads to run traffic to.
 I traditionally use them as well, but my main bread and butter come from this simple Facebook traffic method.
 I wake up, turn the ad on, collect the leads, call the leads and close them.
 BOOM!

 Step 4 – Contact and CLOSE The Leads

-Us self loathing salesmen will talk ourselves out of a sale faster than we can talk a prospect into a client.
+Us self-loathing salesmen will talk ourselves out of a sale faster than we can talk a prospect into becoming a client.
 99% of you reading this would be 10 Xs richer if you weren’t so damned hard on yourself. *Rant over*

 Once you get the client on the phone, email or text, you still have to close them.
-If you’re video has done it’s job, they are already somewhat pre-closed.
+If your video has done its job, they are already somewhat pre-closed.
 Remember, they are communicating with you because they showed interest.

-You’ll never close them if you don’t contact them though.
-Some folks say call within the first 3 mins.
+You’ll never close them if you don’t contact them, though.
+Some folks say call within the first three mins.
 I say nobody likes to be called.
 I prefer to text them and set up a time from there.
-In most cases my prospects can be closed via text and a phone call doesn’t take place until they pay.
+In most cases, my prospects can be closed via text and a phone call doesn’t take place until they pay.

 As I said at the very beginning, it doesn’t take all sorts of fancy shit to make a good funnel.
-What it DOES take is you being good at what you do, knowledgable about your product and firm on your call to action.
+What it DOES take is you being good at what you do, that you are knowledgeable about your product and firm on your call to action.
 Cover those main bases and you should be good.
-If you got a problem from there, it’s either you or your targeted traffic.
-For this reason test, test, test.
+If you’ve got a problem from there, it’s either you or your targeted traffic.
+This is why you must test, test, test.